spjhon/Doc-Knowledge/knowledge/02javascript/00-overview.md

-#### 15.3.3 Attributes

-Son los HTML atributes

-- HTML attributes as element properties
-- The class attribute
-- Dataset attributes

-#### 15.3.4 Element Content

-- Element content as HTML
-- Element content as plain text

-#### 15.3.5 Creating, Inserting, and Deleting Nodes

-#### 15.3.6 Example: Generating a Table of Contents

-Hay un moderadamente grande ejemplo que lo que hace es tomar un documento y manupular, indagar y crear nodos que permita crear una tabla de contenido a partir del texto en HTML tags.

-### 15.4 Scripting CSS

-#### 15.4.1 CSS Classes

-#### 15.4.2 Inline Styles

-#### 15.4.3 Computed Styles

-#### 15.4.4 Scripting Stylesheets

-#### 15.4.5 CSS Animations and Events

-JavaScript can also be used to monitor the progress of a CSS transition because the web browser fires events at the start and end of a transition.

 ### 15.5 Document Geometry and Scrolling

 The following subsections explain how you can go back and forth between the abstract, tree-based model of a document and the geometrical, coordinate-based view of the document as it is laid out in a browser window.